 Alternatively, if you are looking at how to measure customer engagement, customer sentiment analysis can be a solid asset for your digital contact centers.
 Such solutions can operationalize first-hand customer suggestions and gauge what your customers lack.
 One case study shows how a telecom company managed to reduce their by acting on the insights produced by the text analysis platform.

 Unlock New Monetization Opportunities

-Big data as a Service is gaining rapid traction.
-Delight your customers with additional BI services built on top of your big data analytics powerhouse.
+Uncover an even deeper level of consumer insights with self-service BI running on top of your data warehousing and analytics platform.
 One of our clients, BICS, realized that a system capable to analyze over 2 billion records can help more than one business to succeed.
-So they have launched a that helps their clients receive a 360-view of their roaming traffic performance, gain more insights into usage, revenue and behavior patterns and improve their CX and service quality.
+So they have launched a that helps their clients receive a 360-view of their roaming traffic performance, gain more insights into usage, revenue, behavior patterns, and improve their CX and service quality.

-Telecom consumers are hard to impress over the long term.
-According to , user satisfaction with a provided line of services decreases universally at one year mark and onward.
+Telecom consumers are hard to impress over the long term, especially as OTT players move into the telcos turf. state that user satisfaction with a provided line of services decreases universally at the one year mark and onward.
 The same thing occurs with a customer’s likelihood to recommend their provider:

 The current churn rates in the telecom industry are :

-- Average churn rate is 1.9% across top four carriers in the US (AT&T, Verizon, T-Mobile, and Sprint).
+- The average churn rate is 1.9% across the top four carriers in the US (AT&T, Verizon, T-Mobile, and Sprint).

 - Monthly loss from the churn, per carrier, is $65M.

 - Most frequently churn takes place at 19 months.